Famous AI Tools

 Explanation

-- Prepare Dataset: Ensure your custom data is formatted correctly.
+1. Prepare Dataset: Ensure your custom data is formatted correctly.
 In this example, it’s assumed to be in a text file.

-- Tokenize Dataset: Convert the text data into tokens using the
+2. Tokenize Dataset: Convert the text data into tokens using the TextDataset class.
+This class breaks the text into blocks suitable for training.

-class allows you to specify training parameters such as the number of epochs and batch size. - Save Model: Save the fine-tuned model and tokenizer to a directory for future use.
+4. Save Model: Save the fine-tuned model and tokenizer to a directory for future use.

 Fine-tuning enables the model to adapt to your specific dataset, improving its performance in generating relevant and coherent text based on your requirements.